- Wear appropriate uniform and bring appropriate supplies. If the weather is cold, wear jacket underneath referee shirt.

 - Be confident, decisive and enjoy the game!

-- If a coach is controversial, remind them of the Zero-Tolerance (ZT) rule.
+- If a coach is giving you a hard time, remind them of the Zero-Tolerance (ZT) rule.
 That will usually do the trick.
-If a coach continues to give you a hard time, give them a final reminder about the ZT rule.
-Referees have the power to eject a coach from the game if he/she can’t follow the ZT rule.
-If a fan is confrontational, go to the sideline and let both coaches know.
-The coach who is on the same team as the fan is responsible for talking to the fan and reminding him/her of the ZT rule.
+If a coach continues to give you a hard time, follow the Ask, Tell, Dismiss guideline.
+Referees have the power to eject a coach from the game if he/she can’t follow the Zero-Tolerance rule.
+If a fan is giving you a hard time, go to the sideline and let both coaches know.
+The coach who is on the same team as the fan is responsible for talking to the fan and reminding him/her of the Zero-Tolerance rule.
+See the Zero-Tolerance Guidelines for how to decide a ZT score.

 - Keep track of goals scored and times scored, serious injuries, yellow or red cards, and Zero-Tolerance violations and include these in your game reports.